nyorain/nytl/README.md

 Callbacks mirror the signal/slot principle in modern c++ with many useful features.
 For the full documentation, see [nytl/callback.hpp](nytl/callback.hpp).
-If you want to modify (call/register/disconnect) the callback form within a handler, see [nytl/recursiveCallback.hpp](nytl/recursiveCallback.hpp).
+If you want to modify (call/register/disconnect) the callback from within a handler, see [nytl/recursiveCallback.hpp](nytl/recursiveCallback.hpp).

 ```cpp